-Through August 2019, UIS Peoria operated out of the ICC Perley Building.
-Effective August 2019, UIS Peoria relocated to 1 College Drive, Room 303B, in East Peoria, which is patrolled by ICC Campus Police during regular hours of operation: 8 a.m. to 8:30 p.m.
+UIS Peoria operates out of 1 College Drive, Room 303B, in East Peoria, which is patrolled by ICC Campus Police during regular hours of operation: 8 a.m. to 8:30 p.m.
 Monday-Friday and 8:30 a.m. to 5 p.m.
 Saturday.
 UIS leases space from Illinois Central College (ICC), which includes classrooms and office space.
 Generally, UIS Peoria is accessible during regular business hours.
 Exterior doors are locked remotely by ICC Campus Police at the East Peoria Campus Office shortly after the start of evening and Saturday classes.
 Once doors have been remotely locked, access must be coordinated with UIS Peoria Center staff or ICC East Peoria Campus Police.
 The ICC East Peoria Campus Police Department office is operational, and dispatchers are available by phone at 309-694-5223, 24 hours a day, 365 days a year.
 Other ICC Campus Police offices are operational during periods when classes are scheduled.